madsdyd/xarman/README.md

 ### Bootstrapping (only relevant when building from github source)

-If you have checked out the sources from github, you should run the shell script "bootstrap", which will create the script "configure" for you.
+If you have checked out the sources from github, you should run the shell script `bootstrap`, which will create the script `configure` for you.
-For reasons not understood by the developer, it may be necessary to run this script twice to get the necessary files created.

 ### Configuration

 If you have downloaded a tar ball, the configure script should already be in place.
-Run "./configure --help" to get an overview of the options.
+Run `./configure --help` to get an overview of the options.

-The file "INSTALL" provides generic installation instructions for the configure script.
+The file `INSTALL` provides generic installation instructions for the configure script.

 If configure fails, it is most likely because you are missing needed